katholiek-onderwijs-vlaanderen/sri4node/README.md

 When deleting a *regular* resource :

 1. Check if you have permission by executing all registered `secure` functions in the mapping.
-If any of these functions rejects it's promise, the client will receive 403 Forbidden.
+If any of these functions rejects its promise, the client will receive 403 Forbidden.
 2. Delete the row from the database.
 3. Execute any `afterdelete` functions.

 When reading a *list* resource :

 1. Check if you have read permission by executing all registered `secure` functions in the mapping.
-If any of these functions rejects it's promise, the client will receive 403 Forbidden.
+If any of these functions rejects its promise, the client will receive 403 Forbidden.
 2. Generate a `SELECT COUNT` statement and execute all registered `query` functions to annotate the `WHERE` clause of the query.
 3. Execute a `SELECT` statement and execute all registered `query` functions to annotate the `WHERE` clause of the query.
 The `query` functions are executed if they appear in the request URL as parameters.